 Yes, the supervising pharmacist oversees the initial on-the-job training and keeps the appropriate records of the training.

 Yes.
-In addition to completing the CE requirements to maintain your national certification, Oregon requires the completion of one hour of Oregon pharmacy law each year (except for the first year of licensure).
+In addition to completing the CE requirements to maintain your national certification, Oregon requires the completion of two hours of Oregon pharmacy law each year (except for the first year of licensure).

-How often is renewal required?
-Annually.
-Pharmacy Technician registrations expire August 31 of each year.
-The renewal fee is $40.
+Biannually.
+Pharmacy Technician registrations expire June 30 even years (2022, 2024, etc).
+The renewal fee is $100.
 Renewal reminders will be sent out by the Board of Pharmacy.
 You must renew online here.

 Report the change to the Board in writing within 15 days.
 Also, be sure to include the correct information on your next online renewal.

-Other good info to know about Oregon’s pharmacy technician requirements:
+Other good info to know about Oregon’s pharmacy technician requirements

 Oregon State Board of Pharmacy